Cold smoking is a cool trick to have in your flavor profile arsenal.

-However, there are many foods (cheese, hard boiled eggs, nuts, salt, etc) that can cold smoked with minimal risk.
-Here is a look at six cold smoke generating options if you decide to get started.
+Here is a look at five cold smoke generating options if you decide to get started.

 The easiest way to get started with cold smoking is to simply build a small fire in your smoker and use a deflector to keep any direct heat away from the food.
 Here is a great video from Bill West that uses this approach to cold smoke some hard boiled eggs.

 While this is a quick and easy way to generate cold smoke it does have its limitations.
 It is hard to maintain a small fire like that for a long time so if you want to smoke cheese for several hours you might find yourself banging your head a bit.
 Another drawback to this technique is that sometimes the wood chunk will catch on fire and burn instead of slowly smoldering and smoking.
 In this case you will be losing smoke and gaining heat…and we don’t want that to happen.

 Second Option: Use a Box (This is a Bad Idea)

 I am throwing this in the mix just to show you how easy it can be to make a cold smoker.